CrackedFinn/Shoko-telegram-bot/README.md

-Aiogram Telegram python bot with SMS-Activate API for receiving SMS
+Aiogram Telegram Python bot with SMS-Activate API for receiving SMS